 Imagine what this could mean in the fight against world hunger.
 Farmers across the world could produce more food simply by harnessing the power of the sun.
 There is endless potential in this project to improve human health and increase economic opportunities for farmers.

 The RIPE team brings together experts from around the world to look at photosynthesis – the process that makes a plant a plant!
 It’s basic for plant survival, yet it can be very inefficient.
 By studying plant genetics, RIPE will lead the way in creating crops that will feed the world.

 Tackling big problems with big science is what FFAR is all about.
 It was amazing to see how many labs and researchers are involved in this project, not only at University of Illinois but also at partner institutions across the U.S. and overseas – it really is a team effort!
 I’m excited to see what discoveries they make and how it will change the world.

 About the Author

-Dr. Sally Rockey became the inaugural Executive Director of the Foundation for Food and Agriculture Research (FFAR) in September 2015.
+Dr. Sally Rockey became the inaugural Executive Director of the Foundation for Food & Agriculture Research (FFAR) in September 2015.
 Prior to this role, Dr. Rockey was a leader in Federal research, overseeing the operations of the extramural programs in both agriculture and biomedicine.
 She spent 19 years with the U.S. Department of Agriculture before taking on the extramural research program at the National Institutes of Health.
 As Deputy Director for Extramural Research, Dr. Rockey led groundbreaking initiatives and activities that have and will have a lasting positive impact on the research community.
 Dr. Rockey received her Ph.D. in Entomology from the Ohio State University.